gosherama/codeinstitute_m1/README.md

 - Intended use
 - How project is the best way to help them achieve these things.

+### 3.Wireframe, mockups, diagrams...
+    - Include files in the project / Separate directory (file, scan..)

-### 3.User Stories
+### 4.User Stories

-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a user, I want to perform an action, so that I can achieve a goal.
 -
 -
 -

-### 4.Wireframe, mockups, diagrams...

-- files should themselves either be included in the project itself (in an separate directory),
-- or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ### 5.Features
 #### Implemented Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+Feature 1 - allows users X to achieve Y, by having them fill out Z
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.
+    - reference the specific project files that implement them (optional)

-#### Features Left to Implement
+#### Features for consideration
 -
 -
 -